<<a work in progress>>

 Looking ahead, there was a colourful stained-glass window, and to the left, stairs to the first floor.
 The stained-glass window was on the door of the control room which sat behind the scene with the human sized bat behind bars.
 The room was always kept locked when there was no one in it.
 Inside the control room were all of the tape decks and amplifiers for the sounds in each scene (except for the Dracula well).
 There was also a large air compressor for the various pneumatics with airlines going to actuators in each scene to give the animated movement of the figures.
 There was also some smoke fluid for the smoke machines and spare bulbs for all the lighting fixtures.
 It was an L-shaped room, and in the corner of the L was effectively a little workbench/reading desk where any maintenance tasks could be performed in good light.

-A break from tension and some light relief -- at the bottom of these 10 or so spiral staircase steps, we see a Dracula cape mounted behind glass.
+A break from tension and some light relief - at the bottom of these 10 or so spiral staircase steps, we see a Dracula cape mounted behind glass in a cabinet.
 It is one of the original capes that Christopher Lee used in one of the Hammer Horror Dracula films in the 1960s.
-The most interesting fact is that it weighs a lot - something like 30 lbs - but this did not stop Dracula Experience worker Hazel Thomson taking it home once to give it a wash!
+The most interesting fact is that it weighs a lot - something like 30 lbs - but this did not stop stalwart Dracula Experience worker Hazel Thomson taking it home once to give it a wash!

 Continuing on past the staircase another sensor was triggered and at about knee height, effectively lying close to the floor, a slow-paced strobe light illuminated the body of a young woman wearing a nightdress lying in a coffin.
 She had stuffed rats in the coffin, and a stake through her heart.
 She was 'undead' (a vampire) but is now dead.